-We harvest seasonally, to ensure premium flavor and tenderness.
-Beef cost and processor fees are payable to Joe Matos Cheese Co, by check or credit card.
-Butcher fee is payable directly to the butcher when you pick up your beef.
+The beef share cost is payable to Joe Matos Cheese Co, by cash, check or credit card.
+Butcher fee and harvest fee is payable directly to the butcher when you pick up your beef.

 Sonoma county is fortunate to have a variety of local butchers who cut, package and freeze the beef.
 We use three different local butchers:

 Willowside Meats- cut and paper wrap $1/lb, vacuum seal is $1.10/lb

 Bud’s Custom Meats - cut and paper wrap $1.05/lb

 Lepe’s Meat Co - cut and vacuum seal for $0.95/lb

 We can try to accommodate a preference for a butcher, but we are limited in our ability to schedule with each butcher.
 We do our very best, and they do too.